formkit/docs-content/inputs/hidden.md

 # Hidden input

 The `hidden` input uses HTML's [native hidden input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden).
-It is not a visible element, and should only be used to provide data that is not enter by a user.
+It is not a visible element, and should only be used to provide data that is not entered by a user.

 <example
 name="Hidden input"